DukeLupus/dlFilter/ReadMe.md

 It is created with file sharing channels in mind, and it filters out all the file sharing commands sent by other users, leaving only the responses to your own file sharing comamnds and chat displayed.

+dlFilter was originally written by DukeLupus.
-In 2017, dlFilter received a significant upgrade from the previous major release 1.16 with significant new functionality, which we hope will encourage strong take-up.
+In 2017 it was rewritten by Sophist as v2.0 and received a significant upgrade from the previous major release 1.16 with significant new functionality.

 This included:
 * Complete rewrite to make it more efficient